Columns

 But that dream is quickly becoming a reality.

 December of this year will mark the 50th Anniversary of the Endangered Species Act (ESA).
 For most Americans, this anniversary may come and go unnoticed.
+Some may see a social media post in passing and others may come across a snippet of a cable news special highlighting stories of wildlife that have been, often rightly, saved from extinction.

 Agriculture isn’t just Nebraska’s number one economic driver — it’s the heart of who we are and what we do in the 1st Congressional District.
 This year, Congress will begin what has become a five-year ritual in Washington: writing and passing the Farm Bill.

 An opportunity to shape our future and recalibrate our resolve lies ahead for Lincoln and the entire state.
 The University of Nebraska-Lincoln (UNL) has a generational decision in its sights as it prepares to conduct a search for its next chancellor.
+This moment comes as the campus is poised to start a new chapter and refocus its energy on the campus’ core mission of “teaching, research, and service.”